Your savings and investment income get added to your total income on your annual tax return.

 What about interest earned on children’s savings accounts?

-If a parent provides funds for their child’s account, any money made off that gift or investment is considered “first-generation income” and is attributed to the parent as part of his or her income.
+If a parent provides funds for their child’s account and the child is under 18, any money made off that gift or investment is considered “first-generation income” and is attributed to the parent as part of his or her income.
 The parent then pays income tax on this amount.
 This is to deter parents from skirting income tax payments by giving to their children.

 Money subsequently made on the amount given to the child is considered “second-generation income” and is attributed to the child.

-Children can be required to pay income tax if the income they make in their name from all sources (investments, part-time job, business interests in their name etc.) reaches a threshold.
+Children can be required to pay income tax if the income they make in their name from all sources (investments, part-time job, business interests, etc.) exceeds the CRA’s basic personal amount, which is $16,129 for 2025 and $16,452 for 2026.

-If you want to avoid paying income tax on monetary gifts to your child, consider holding the gift until the child legally becomes an adult.
+If you want to avoid paying income tax on monetary gifts to your child, consider holding the gift until the child reaches the age of majority in your province or territory.
 Then you can transfer the money without worrying about paying first-generation income tax.

 How do I find the best savings accounts for my tax needs?